mpanighetti/install-or-defer/README.md

 - `BUNDLE_ID`

-    The identifier of the LaunchDaemon that is used to call this script, which should match the file in the __payload/Library/LaunchDaemons__ folder.
+    The identifier of the LaunchDaemon that is used to call the `Install or Defer.sh` script, which should match the file name in the __payload/Library/LaunchDaemons__ folder.
 Omit ".plist" extension.

 - `SCRIPT_PATH`